datadryad/dryad-app/documentation/server_maintenance/storage.md

-Dryad–Merritt storage
+Dryad file storage
 =====================

-Storage and replication for Dryad are managed by Merritt.
-The primary storage for Dryad deposits is in an S3 bucket administered and paid for by Dryad, while Dash deposits (i.e., deposits from UC tenants), are stored in an S3 bucket administered by CDL.
+Dryad stores data files in cloud storage.
+The primary storage for Dryad deposits is in an S3 bucket that lives near the production UI servers.

-Interactions with Merritt
+Interactions with storage
 ===========================

-Submissions to Merritt can be started and stopped from the [GUI Submission Queue page](https://datadryad.org/stash/submission_queue).
+Submissions to the storage system can be started and stopped from the [GUI Submission Queue page](https://datadryad.org/stash/submission_queue).
 However, actions on this page will only affect the single server that you are attached to, and not all servers in a load-balanced system.
 (Note the long_jobs.dryad script will also do this, also, on the current server).

-Stopping Merritt Submissions
+Stopping submissions
 -----------------------------

-To pause Merritt submissions, on each server:
+To pause submissions, on each server:
 ```
 touch /apps/dryad/apps/ui/releases/hold-submissions.txt
 ```